-Should one’s tree be the cause of a house fire, one should be prepared for this with homeowner’s insurance.
-This helpful form of insurance allows the homeowner to be compensated should an accident occur too, within, or to the items within the home.
+Should one’s tree be the cause of a house fire, one should have homeowner’s insurance.
+This helpful form of insurance allows the homeowner to receive compensation should an accident occur to, within, or to the items within the home.
 This is a great way to recover should an accident occur.

 Next up to bat with regards to having safety precautions are the lights.
 According to history.com, the first person to put lighted candles on a Christmas tree was Martin Luther, the person behind the Protestant reformation.
 As one would expect, though this is a beautiful addition, and though, according to John Hanssen, it signified “the light of Jesus,” it was also a very dangerous addition to the Christmas tree.
 The sentiment was nice, but one should be careful with placing decorative light sources near the tree since it could lead to a house fire.

-Just like the case with the tree, should a house fire occur due to the use of Christmas lights, it is best to be prepared for the situation with homeowner’s insurance to receive some sort of compensation to recover from the accident, should it occur.
+Just like the case with the tree, should a house fire occur due to the use of Christmas lights, you should prepare for a situation with homeowner’s insurance to receive some sort of compensation to recover from the accident, should it occur.

-Here are some safety tips with regards to the use of Christmas or any decorative lights.
+Here are home some safety tips with regard to the use of Christmas or any decorative lights.

 - One must use lights that have been tested for safety only by a recognized testing laboratory.